LA-skyline

 Students interested in international work benefit greatly from other Luskin initiatives such as Luskin Global Public Affairs and the International Practice Pathway program.
 Faculty and guest speakers hold periodic salons and workshops to discuss current issues in international development, to develop specific skills, and discuss careers in international development.

-In addition to the core Urban Planning courses, students in RID are required to take the RID urbanization requirement, two required courses, and three electives:
+In addition to the core Urban Planning courses, students in RID are required to take five courses (20 units) in addition to the RID urbanization requirements.:

-UP 239 Practice and Planning of Local Economic Development
+UP 239 Special Topics: Practice and Planning of Local Economic Development (Osman) (US/regional focus)

 PP 270 Economic Principles and Economic Development in Indigenous Communities